Katy Perry is your next 'American Idol' judge

 "Yes, it feels bad knowing it's coming back on another network," Fox Television Group CEO Dana Walden said.

-Dungey said on a call earlier on Tuesday that the timing is perfect for the show's return and ABC is best home for it.
+Dungey said on a call earlier on Tuesday that the timing is perfect for the show's return and ABC is the best home for it.

 "What I love about it personally is that it's about heartfelt, uplifting stories of people who make their dreams come true and honestly that's our sweet spot at ABC," Dungey said.
 "All of our alternative franchises deal in that, so for me that makes it felt like the perfect home at the perfect time."

-CNN's Sandra Gonzalez contributed to this report
+CNN's Sandra Gonzalez contributed to this report.